lablup/aiotusclient/docs/api/kernels.rst

    :widths: 20 80
    :header-rows: 1

-   * - Parameter
+   * - Fields
-     - Description
+     - Values
    * - ``kernelId``
      - The kernel ID used for later API calls.